franiglesias/golden/README.md

 * obtain high code coverage when starting to refactor legacy
 * test complex outputs (objects, files, etc)

-> Current Status: verify and approval mode.
+> Current Status: verify, approval and golden master mode.
 Test name customization.

+Mostly ready for use, but use it at your own risk until it becomes stable.
+Not all planned features are ready yet.

 ### Installation

-No, seriously.
-It's not ready ✋.

-But you could experiment with the basic snapshot verification facility and approval.

-At this point there are no utilities for customizing any aspect of golden functionality.
+Standard Go module installation.

 ```shell
 go get -u github.com/franiglesias/golden